Ghostkeeper/X3GWriter/README.md

 # X3GWriter
 X3G output plugin for Cura.
-This allows saving the slice output as an X3G file for Makerbot-family printers and Malyan.
+This allows saving the slice output as an X3G file for printers based on the Sailfish firmware.

 ## Support
 X3GWriter theoretically supports Windows, MacOS and Linux.
 However, support for MacOS has never been tested.

 ## Installation
-To install this plug-in follow the following steps:
+There are multiple ways in which you could install this plug-in.

+### Via the Toolbox in Cura
+1. Open Cura.
+2. In the application menu, go to Toolbox -> Browse Packages.
+3. Under the Plugins tab, find X3GWriter.
+Click the Install button to install it there.
+4. Restart Cura.

+### Via the Curaplugin file
+1. Download the .curaplugin file of the latest release from Github: https://github.com/Ghostkeeper/X3GWriter/releases/latest
+2. Drag the .curaplugin file onto the Cura window.
+3. Restart Cura.

+### Using the source code
 1. Download the .zip file from Github: https://github.com/Ghostkeeper/X3GWriter/archive/master.zip
 2. Open the .zip file with your favourite archiver application (e.g. 7-zip).
+3. Open Cura and in the application menu go to Help -> Show Configuration Folder.
+4. In the configuration folder, go the subfolder for your current Cura version and then the `/plugins` subfolder.
-3. Extract the contents of the .zip archive to Cura's plug-in directory in your installation, e.g. `C:\Program Files\Cura\plugins`.
+5. Extract the contents of the .zip archive to that subfolder.
+Make sure that there is now a file called `.../plugins/X3GWriter/__init__.py`
-4. (Re)start Cura.
+6. Restart Cura.

 ## Usage
 Once installed, you should now be able to select X3G output for printers that support it.
 Try the Malyan M180 printer.
 Load a mesh, and save the output to a file.
 In the file dialogue, you should now be able to select the X3G format.